Naëla: 2011: Next singles, success and debut album

 On March 21, 2011, she released her second single, Muero Por Amarte, the music video was released on March 22, 2011, and was directed by Leo Carreño and currently it has 34.735 plays in YouTube.
 The single was produced in several editions (Electro Soka, Club Dance, Balada Pop and others) and has reached #9 in National Latin Top 20.

 She was invited to be part of the Commemoration of El Tiempo's Newspaper with other artists as Jorge Celedón.

-On May 11, 2011, Naëla was the selected artist to be the opening act of Mexican group Camila in their show in Bogota.
+On May 11, 2011, Naëla was the selected artist to be the opening act of Mexican group Camila in their show in Bogotá.
 In addition to performing some of her own songs, she performed her version of the song Equivocada originally performed by Mexican singer Thalía.

 With her show as the opening act of Camila, Naëla reached #1 in National Top 10 with important artists as Enrique Iglesias, Camila, Luis Fonsi and others.

 On September 11, 2011, Naëla released her third single named Esta Noche Mando Yo duet with singer Obie-P. With this single, Naëla reached #9 in National Latino Top 30 made by National Report.
 A weeks later, the single Esta Noche Mando Yo reached #5 in National Latino in the Week #43.
 On September 11, the audio video was released in her official YouTube's Channel.
 The official music video will be released in 2012.

 On November 19, Naëla released her debut album named Naëla with 11 songs includes her fourth first singles written and produced by herself alongside Mauricio Rivera and Carlos Agüera.

-2012-2014: International success
+2012–2014: International success

 On January, Naëla was invited by singer Franco De Vita to perform his hit Tan Sólo Tú (originally singing duet with Alejandra Guzmán.
 With her third single Esta Noche Mando Yo, Naëla gets into the Ecuador's radio stations becoming a hit.
 In her native radio stations (Colombia) Naëla gets into the best 10 songs.
 Months later Naëla released her fourth single Por Tu Amor in a new version (urban) exclusive for promotion duet with Tres Coronas vocal lead P.N.O.
-The music video was directed by Pipe Orjuela between cities Bogota and Ibagué and was released in her YouTube channel on May 16, 2012, reaching the top of the radio video channels.
+The music video was directed by Pipe Orjuela between cities Bogotá and Ibagué and was released in her YouTube channel on May 16, 2012, reaching the top of the radio video channels.

 Thanks to the success of Por Tu Amor Naëla was invited by RCN TV to make a special appearance in the reality show Protagonistas de Nuestra Tele where she performed her hit Esta Noche Mando Yo.